 Application for exemption should be submitted to the Director of Studies immediately after, or during planned absences well before, the date when the assessment task is carried out.
 A granted exemption expires at the end of the immediately following semester.

 Required reading

 Required Reading

-- Slack and Lewis, 3rd Ed or later, Operations strategy, Pearson, Harlow, England. - A selection of cases and academic articles (updated each semester, see the study guide).
+- Slack, Nigel & Lewis, Michael (2017 or later edition), Operations strategy.
+Harlow: Pearson - A selection of academic articles (updated each semester, see the study guide).